 The ramification is that these findings went into the UGA report, and the report went to every funding agency that gave this company a government award.
 Partners Health had to defend themselves, explain their mistake and demonstrate procedures that would be in place to prevent these mistakes from ever happening again.

-THERE’S A UGA FINDING.
+THERE’S AN NIH GRANT AUDIT FINDING.
 NOW WHAT?

 When submitting their very thorough report, your auditor will detail everything that is wrong in a list format to the funding agency.